PaoloEstorm/Arpmini/README.md

 MIDI Tracker and Piano Roll–style sequence editors

-# Three MIDI outputs and Three MIDI inputs (2 Standard MIDI, 1 USB MIDI)
+2 MIDI outputs and 2 MIDI inputs - using the MIDI-TRS standard

+Integrated MIDI->USB / USB->MIDI interface, fully compatible with Mac, Windows, Linux, Android and iOS

 32KB of memory to store up to 60 songs and various global settings

-# Import/export songs between Arpmini and your computer using [Arpmini Editor](https://github.com/PaoloEstorm/Arpmini-Editor)
+Import/export songs between Arpmini and your computer using [Arpmini Editor](https://github.com/PaoloEstorm/Arpmini-Editor)

-Built-in speaker for acoustic feedback and metronome
+Built-in speaker for acoustic feedback and metronome and much much more!

-## Arpeggio Styles

-Up, Down, Up-Down, Down-Up, Up+Down, Down+Up, Random

-## Selectable Scales

-Major pentatonic, Minor pentatonic, Major, Minor, Harmonic Minor, Blues, Locrian, Lydian, Dorian, Phrygian, Inverted, Hexatonic

 ## Arpmini Modes